-Fresh eggs are amazing and having chickens as pets can be a fun way to get them.
-However, not all chicken breeds are necessarily very people friendly… In this post, I have put together some of the highest-rated chicken breeds for temperament and egg production!
+Fresh eggs are amazing and having chickens as pets can be a fun way to get them!
+However, some chicken breeds are more friendly and tamable than others.
+In this post, I have put together some of the highest-rated chicken breeds for temperament, maintenance, obtainability and egg production!

 Orpingtons are Exceptionally mellow, easy-going chickens.
-They also come in a variety of cool colors.
-Some of those colors are: Chocolate, Jubilee, Black, White, Lavender, Blue, Partridge, Barred and even Crele.
+They also come in a variety of cool colors such as Chocolate, Jubilee (type of Mille Fleur color pattern), Black, White, Lavender, Blue, Partridge, Barred and even Crele (partridge x barred).
 However, Orpingtons are most commonly are sold in Buff.
-Orpingtons are curious and friendly.
-However, they are sometimes a little nosy (even if they mean well).
-The Orpington pictured above loved sitting on my shoulder and preening my hair as a pullet However, Orpingtons can get pretty big so she quickly outgrew my shoulder. ☺️ A healthy Orpington hen will lay 150-200 tan/cream-colored eggs per year (for the first few laying years)… (Read more)
+Orpington chickens are generally curious and friendly.
+The one pictured above loved sitting on my shoulder and preening my hair as a young chicken.
+However, Orpingtons can get pretty big so she quickly outgrew my shoulder!
+A healthy Orpington hen will lay 150-200 cream-colored eggs per year (for the first few laying years)… (Read more)

-Easter Eggers (EEs) are hybrids that carry the genes for blue or green eggs.
-They are most commonly crossed with Amaraucanas (a popular, somewhat more difficult to obtain, green/blue egg layer breed).
-Easter Eggers are commonly sold under the name ‘Americana’ or another miss-spelled variation of Amaraucana.
-This is largely responsible for the confusion surrounding EEs and Amaraucanas.
-Since Easter Eggers are hybrids, there is no guarantee exactly what color of eggs an EE hen will lay when she matures.
-Physical characteristics are also somewhat variable.
-Easter Eggers are sweet, gentle, friendly chickens.
-Although they can be a little shy a times, they are lively, comical, fun to watch and easily handled.
-Easter Eggers usually lay green or blue eggs.
-However, since they are hybrids, some EEs lay cream/tinted or light brown eggs.
+Easter Eggers (EEs) are hybrids that carry the genes for blue or green eggs (they are bred with at least one green/blue egg-laying breed).
+They are most commonly crossed with Amaraucanas (a popular, somewhat more difficult to obtain, green/blue egg layer breed) or Legbars (a beautiful blue-egg laying breed).
+Easter Eggers are commonly sold under the name ‘Americana’ or another miss-spelled variation of Ameraucana.
+This is largely responsible for the prevalent confusion concerning this popular hybrid.
+Since Easter Eggers are mixed-breeds, there is no guarantee exactly what color of eggs an EE hen will lay when she matures.
+Physical characteristics are also variable.
+However, Easter Eggers are good tempered and generally sweet, gentle and friendly.
+Easter Eggers usually lay green or blue eggs, since they are hybrids, some EEs lay cream/tinted or light brown eggs.
 Easter Eggers lay ~200-300 eggs per year… (Read more)

 Plymouth Rocks are beautiful chickens that were named after the Plymouth Rock monument.
 They are generally docile, sweet, gentle and easily handled.
 Plymouth Rocks are also superb layers and avid nesters.
 They average healthy Plymouth Rock hen will lay 200-250 light brown eggs for the first few laying years… (Read more)